Apply now for Full Time, Part Time and Apprenticeships!

 PASTORAL MENTORS

-Our Pastoral Mentors are based in The Hex and if you are concerned about your own well-being, or are in an unsafe position, please talk to them.
-The team are available during the College day; Mon-Fri 8.30am - 4.30pm.
-If you need to speak with someone outside of these hours, support is available from KOOTH - an online counselling and emotional wellbeing service.
+Our Pastoral Mentors are based in The Hex and if you are concerned about your own well-being, or are in an unsafe position, the team are available during the College day; Mon-Fri 8.30am - 4.30pm, please come talk to them.

 Safeguarding Enquiry Form